 Graves' disease is an autoimmune condition, meaning that the body's immune system mistakes healthy cells for foreign invaders and attacks them.

-A number of conditions can cause hyperthyroidism, but Graves' disease is the most common.1 The disease can affect adolescents and is most often diagnosed among women under 40 years old, but can also be found in men.
+A number of conditions can cause hyperthyroidism, but Graves' disease is the most common, affecting around 1 in 200 people.
+It most often affects women under the age of 40, but it is also found in men.

 Contents of this article:

 Here are some key points on Graves' disease.
 More detail and supporting information is in the main article.